OBSERVATIONS FROM A ROOKIE MOTHER-IN-LAW

 Much to my delight, she asked me to help out when both grandchildren were born.
 Gradually, we have come to understand and respect each other.

-By the time I had a second daughter-in-law I had come to understand how urgent it is to listen and observe with an open heart and mind toward understanding.
-It takes a lot of work to capture the true essence of this new family member.
+By the time this daughter-in-law came into our family, I had come to understand how urgent it is to observe these types of varieties and work with an open heart and mind toward understanding.
+It takes a lot of work to capture the true essence of a new family member.
 There are miles to go before this new relationship becomes as familiar and natural as the relationship with your own children.
 Your ways may not be the same as their ways.

 Leave behind the motto: There is a right way, a wrong way and there is MY way.
 Learn not only to accept, but also to delight in your son-in-law or daughter-in-law and their unique individuality.

 Becoming a close-knit extended family requires lots of finely tuned communication.
 Communicate about what is coming up; new family members don’t know your long established family patterns.
 At times, my sons and I have wrongly assumed that their wives knew what was about to happen within the family.
-Further, sometimes the wives haven’t communicated their expectations or needs.
+Further, sometimes the wives have not communicated their expectations or needs.

 We have worked our way through these stressful times of miscommunication by being willing to apologize, by learning together, and eventually by laughing together.
 My motto has become “Give ‘em lots of grace.”

 We all need lots of grace and truthfully, I want them to give me grace because sometimes I blow it too.
 Blowing it generally takes the form of unwanted advice.
 For mothers, or fathers, who have been chief advisor and mentor for years, it is hard to relinquish the role.
-Unwanted advice or forceful demands can create an us-against-them" dilemma.
+Unwanted advice or forceful demands can create an "us-against-them" dilemma.
 Our words and actions have a deep and long-lasting effect.
 Proceed with caution.

 Sometimes, the couple will ask for your advice.
-At that point, carefully share concrete wisdom in small amounts, laced with large amounts of love and affirmation.
+At that point, carefully share concrete advice in small amounts, laced with large amounts of love and affirmation.
 When they talk, listen with your full attention and refrain from jumping in with loads of good ideas.
 For example, my oldest son’s wife was terrified of becoming a mother.
 As we labored together to take care of the new little one, I encouraged my daughter-in-law at regular intervals.
 I also worked to refrain from constantly dishing out advice, but rather tried influencing by my actions.
 Sometimes as older and wiser ones, it is hard to allow the younger generation to work through untried situations.

 The young couple will learn best through their own trial and error.
 In fact, they might come up with a solution you never thought of trying.
 On one occasion, my granddaughter would not stop crying no matter what any of us tried.
-Finally, my daughter-in-law scooped her up and started waltzing around the room while singing “Shall We Dance.”
+Finally, my daughter-in-law scooped her up and started waltzing around the room while singing “Shall We Dance” soothingly to her.
 My granddaughter immediately stopped crying as she gazed adoringly at her mother’s face.
 In a million years this would not have come to me as a solution.
-But, it worked!
+Yet, it worked!
 It also created an enchantingly winsome memory.
 By the time our grandson was born, my daughter-in-law had become a relaxed and confident mother.

-During one Christmas reminiscing time, my youngest son shared how elated he was to be married to his beautiful new wife.
+During one of our Christmas reminiscing times, my youngest son shared how elated he was to be married to his beautiful new wife.
 I grandly added, “And now I have a beautiful daughter-in-law!”
 With an impish grin, my oldest son’s wife said, “Oh!
 NOW you have a beautiful daughter-in-law.”
 Very flustered, I blustered, “That is not what I meant!”